UBC-MDS/autopredictor/README.md

 ### For Developers: Using Poetry

-All dependencies used in this package will be handled by Poetry through the following commands:
+All [dependencies](#dependencies) installation used in this package will be handled by Poetry through the following commands:

 1. Clone this GitHub repository using this command:
 ```bash